 If you spend hours on Instagram scrolling through pics of toned fitness models and impeccably dressed “influencers,” you’re definitely not alone.
-Instagram is one of the most popular social media apps out there — boasting more than 700 users worldwide — and it’s also the most detrimental to the mental health of young people, according to a new study.
+Instagram is one of the most popular social media apps out there — boasting more than 700 million users worldwide — and it’s also the most detrimental to the mental health of young people, according to a new study.

 The Royal Society for Public Health in the U.K. spoke to nearly 1,500 people between the ages of 14 and 24 for its #StatusofMind study.
 The researchers were determined to find out how different social media platforms — including Instagram, Snapchat, Facebook, Twitter and YouTube — impact young adults when it comes to anxiety, depression, sleep problems and self-esteem.